WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

    The password value needs to be encrypted using a [bcrypt generator](https://www.browserling.com/tools/bcrypt).

    :::important bcrypt password must have a 2a hash prefix HiveMigrator only supports "2a" hash prefixes for encrypted passwords.
-Ensure to use a [bcrypt generator](https://www.browserling.com/tools/bcrypt) that provides a "2a" prefix at the beginning of the encrypted password.
+Use a [bcrypt generator](https://www.browserling.com/tools/bcrypt) that provides a "2a" prefix at the beginning of the encrypted password.

-   The bcrypt library will be updated in a future release.
    :::

    ```text title="Example"